-- The site offers a partnership opportunity to further SJSU's presence in the community. - The activity involves a specialized facility for which there is not sufficient space on the Main or South campus (such as Reid-Hillview Airport.) - Using an existing off-campus facility would be more cost-effective than constructing it on one of the campuses (e.g., Hammer Theatre, Art Sculpture Facility.) - The site is near public transportation as well as accessible to the Main or South Campus and can accommodate "backroom" administrative functions, thus releasing limited space on campus for student-facing functions. - The site is nearby and appropriate for university-supported housing (e.g., International House, former Alquist state office building site.)
+- The site offers a partnership opportunity to further SJSU's presence in the community. - The activity involves a specialized facility for which there is not sufficient space on the Main or South campus (such as Reid-Hillview Airport.) - Using an existing off-campus facility would be more cost-effective than constructing it on one of the campuses (e.g., Hammer Theatre, Art Sculpture Facility.) - The site is near public transportation as well as accessible to the Main or South Campus and can accommodate "backroom" administrative functions, thus releasing limited space on campus for student-facing functions. - The site is nearby and appropriate for university-supported housing (e.g., International House, Spartan Village on the Paseo, and the former Alfred E. Alquist Building.)